Terlingua Ranch, Texas

 10. WHAT IS THE PROPERTY ZONED AND WHAT ARE THE PROPERTY TAXES FOR A PARCEL?

 The zoning allows Residential/Recreational.
-Currently, the approximate annual property taxes calculate to approximately $40 per year.
+Currently, the approximate annual property can range from $40 up to $140 per tract depending on the size of the parcel.

 11. IF I FINANCE THE PROPERTY, TO WHOM DO I MAKE MY PAYMENTS AND HOW WILL I KNOW I HAVE RECEIVED PROPER CREDIT FOR MY PAYMENTS?